EVENTFLOW

 ESTABLISHING THE USER'S NEEDS & PROBLEMS

-I noticed that event planners and organizers wanted to have better ways to organize cross-team workflows so all team members are aware of any updates to the itinerary.
+Event planners and organizers want synchronized ways to organize cross-team workflows so all team members are aware of any updates.

 User Personas and User Journey Maps